MMesbahU/Weggis/Files/angsd.md

 In this section, we will show how to perform a basic filtering of sites, after the reads have been mapped or aligned.

-Here we will use ANGSD to analyse our data.
-To see a full list of options type
+To see a full list of options in ANGSD type:
 ```
-angsd
+$ANGSD/angsd
 ```
 and you should see something like
 ```